-You might need to see a variety of doctors and other health professionals who specialise in different aspects of treatment.
+You might see a variety of doctors and other health professionals who specialise in different aspects of treatment.

 Head and neck surgeons

-There are a number of different types of head and neck surgeons.
+There are different types of head and neck surgeons.

-ENT doctors are specialists trained in treating conditions of the ear, nose, throat and neck.
-They are always qualified surgeons and are also known as otolaryngologists.
+ENT doctors are specialists that treat conditions of the ear, nose, throat and neck.
+They are qualified surgeons and are also known as otorhinolaryngologists.

-Maxillofacial surgeons are highly qualified, needing to be trained both as doctors and dentists.
-They specialise in the surgical treatment of a wide variety of conditions affecting the mouth, jaw, face and neck, including reconstructive surgery.
+Maxillofacial surgeons train as both doctors and dentists.
+They specialise in conditions of the mouth, jaw, face and neck.
+They also do reconstructive surgery.

-Plastic surgeons carry out surgery that involves moulding of the surface and sometimes deep structures of the human body.
-It can include reconstruction of an area where a cancer has been removed.
+Plastic surgeons do reconstructive surgery.
 Plastic surgery is common after surgery to remove a cancer of the head or neck.

 Neurosurgeons are surgeons who specialise in surgery to the brain and nervous system.